meikesara/Heuristieken/README.md

 If one running is performed, the folded protein and the change of the stability over the iterations will be visualized and the estimate of the stability will also be given.</br>
 If multiple runnings are performed, you will be prompted that the results will be saved in files.
 In ```proteinHillClimber.txt``` the coordinates on which the amino acids are placed (for the best folded protein of each run) are saved.
 In ```stabilityHillClimber.txt``` the best found stability for each running is saved.</br>
-Thereafter, both the overall best found stability and the estimated stability are returned.
+Thereafter, both the overall best found stability and an estimate of the best possible stability are returned.

 ##### Simulated Annealing
 To run the simulated annealing algorithm use (protein is a string of amino acids):